Help - Preparing & submitting applications - Radiation Assurance

 Providing feedback

 We welcome all feedback on the Radiation Assurance process, including from RECs and sites who have received an application which has been through Radiation Assurance.
-Please contact us at radiation.assurance@hra.nhs.uk to provide feedback.
+You can contact us at radiation.assurance@hra.nhs.uk to provide feedback.

 Back to the top